Horace Buddoo is an educator, a speaker, author & communication coach.

 Horace has recently been selected by Legacy Magazine as one of South Florida's "40 under 40" Honorees for 2017 for his leadership in education.
 Established in 2004, Legacy, through its distribution partnerships with the Miami Herald and Sun Sentinel Newspapers with a combined readership of over 2 million people.

-With regard to education credentials, Horace is an alumnus of Florida International University in Miami, FL.
-His undergraduate studies were for a B.A. in Sociology and a B.A. in Anthropology.
-His graduate studies were for his M.S. in Curriculum and Instruction concentrating in Mathematics Education.
+Horace is a cum laude graduate of Florida International University in Miami, FL.
+His undergraduate studies were for a Bachelor's degree in Sociology and a Bachelors degree in Anthropology and his graduate studies were for a Master's degree in Curriculum and Instruction.

 Horace has given numerous talks and lead numerous workshops on teacher education.
 With a passion for success, helping others and making the world a better place, Horace Buddoo infuses these principles into his teaching, his speaking, and his educational consulting.